arufa-research/polar-user-docs-website/docs/documentation/README.md

 #### Boilerplate code

 Use command `polar init <project-name>` to generate boilerplate code.
+Use command `polar init <project-name> <template-name` to generate boilerplate code using a particular template (template names can be found from repository `https://github.com/arufa-research/polar-templates`).

 ```bash
 $ polar init yellow